juniorjvn/TipCalculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] User can use a slider to control the tip percentage!
+- [X] User can split the bill using an slider to select the the number of people.

 ## Video Walkthrough